moeabdol/c--recursion/README.md

 4. `indirect_recursion.cpp` - Recursive program to show indirect recursion.
 That is when a function A calls another function B which calls back function A and so on.
 This is also called circular recursion.
+5. `nested_recursion.cpp` - Recursive program to show nested recursion.
+That is when a recursive call has another recursive call as an argument.